This is the best zucchini lasagna recipe made without grains or gluten, low in carbs, keto and you'll not care! Just 6 net carbs per serving!

 Even non low carbers will enjoy this fabulous and hearty meal!
 It's picky hubby approved!

-When I first thought about trying a grain free lasagna, I was a bit skeptical myself.
-I mean how will zucchini really match in taste to a lasagna pasta?
+When I first thought about trying a grain free noodle lasagna that could be enjoyed on a keto diet, I was a bit skeptical myself.
+I mean how will zucchini really match in taste in place of pasta?

-Once zucchini slices are seasoned and baked, they take on a soft texture which is perfect for layering and holding up to the layers between them without falling about.
+Once layers of zucchini noodles are seasoned and baked, they take on a soft texture which is perfect for layering and holding up to the layers between them without falling about as a traditional lasagna recipe would be.

 I'm always the risk taker so I decided to make this brand new recipe for Christmas this year.